 Excess benefit transaction.
 An excess benefit transaction generally is a transaction in which an applicable tax-exempt organization directly or indirectly provides to or for the use of a disqualified person an economic benefit the value of which exceeds the value of the consideration received by the organization for providing such benefit.
+For special section 4958 rules governing transactions with donor advised funds and supporting organizations, see the special rules under Section 4958 Excess Benefit Transactions in Appendix G in the Instructions for Form 990 or Appendix E in the Instructions for Form 990-EZ.
 Applicable tax-exempt organizations are generally limited to organizations which (without regard to any excess benefit) are section 501(c)(3) public charities or section 501(c)(4) organizations, or organizations that had such status at any time during the 5-year period ending on the date of the excess benefit transaction.

-Section 501(c)(3) and section 501(c)(4) organizations should refer to the instructions for Form 990, Part IV, line 25 (or Form 990-EZ, Part V, line 40b) before completing Part I. For more information on excess benefit transactions, section 4958, and special rules for donor advised funds and supporting organizations, see Appendix G and Pub.
+Section 501(c)(3) and section 501(c)(4) organizations should refer to the instructions for Form 990, Part IV, line 25 (or Form 990-EZ, Part V, line 40b) before completing Part I. For more information on excess benefit transactions, section 4958, and special rules for donor advised funds and supporting organizations, see Appendix G in the Instructions for Form 990 (or Appendix E in the Instructions for Form 990-EZ) and Pub.
 557, Tax-Exempt Status for Your Organization.